-The Golden Empire mining claim is a historical property in the El Dorado Mining district.
+The Golden Empire mining claim is a historical property in the El Dorado Mining district, Nevada.
 The mine claim encompasses 20 acres and is a lode claim.
-The claim is laid generally running east/west and covers a variety of workings on a lode which is also noted to be east/west trending.
+It is laid generally running east/west and covers a variety of workings on a lode which is also noted to be east/west trending.
 There has been considerable development done on the property including a small mill, an assay shop and a vault for storage of gold and silver bars as they were produced.

 Historically the mines were originally located in 1905 and held by the company Geotech mining up until 2012.
 The original company Geotech mining was bought out by a Canadian person or group in 2012, who got investors to get the ball rolling to work the mines.
 The property was then valued at $200,000,000.00 (Two hundred Million Dollars).
 In 2013, The Canadian outfit who purchased the company and claims then took the invested money and vanished presumably back to Canada.
 Investors lost their funds and no further development has been executed.
 Assay set up and recent crucibles along with concentrates and slag on the site confirm the testing and values that were being reported in 2012.